iibykov/algo/README.md

 # C++ Solutions to Cracking the Coding Interview, 6th Edition
-This is a C++ solutions for the book Cracking the Coding Interview, 6th Edition by Gayle Laakmann McDowell.
+This is a C++ solutions for the book <a href="https://www.careercup.com/book" rel="nofollow">Cracking the Coding Interview, 6th Edition</a> by Gayle Laakmann McDowell.